 - Recent scammers, we are aware of have all gone by a gmail address that had a first name, last name followed by a series of numbers.
 For example email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.

 We want to reassure you, that we are doing everything we can to make our website as secure as possible.
 We have a registration process in place in order to deter those who are not genuine buyers from making an enquiry and unlike other marketplaces we do not give out your email address to buyers, as the first enquiry is always through our website.

-We flag up in the enquiry email when enquiries have been sent from a computer/country outside of the UK, have a spam catcher and hidden spam checker.
+We flag up in the enquiry email when enquiries have been sent from a computer/country outside of the UK, have a spam catcher and hidden spam checker in place.
 Unfortunately, huge companies like eBay haven’t even managed to stop scammers yet sadly.

 We are not aware that someone is not a genuine buyer until it is brought to our attention so would continue to advise you to contact us at email@example.com if you think that someone is not genuine.
 We will then delete their account contact their email provider (for example gmail or hotmail), PayPal and the UK's online fraud organisation - Action Fraud.

-We also post the details of the scammer on our Facebook, Twitter and Blog pages – so if you are ever unsure it is sometimes worthwhile ‘googling’ the email address or mobile number they have given as it may appear on other marketplaces or online fraud websites.
+We also post the details of the scammer on the homepage of our website and Twitter – so if you are ever unsure it is sometimes worthwhile ‘googling’ the email address or mobile number they have given as it may appear on other marketplaces or online fraud websites.